burak-selvi/scrum-poker-planning/README.md

-The main dependencies of project.
+The main dependencies of project.</br>
--Material UI library for ui.
+-Material UI library for ui.</br>
--Redux for state management.
+-Redux for state management.</br>
--React Router for routing.
+-React Router for routing.</br>
--React Hook Form for form handling.
+-React Hook Form for form handling.</br>
 -Firebase for backend and authentication.

 Deployed with netlify: https://scrum-poker-planning.netlify.app